 If you rinse your aligners in hot water, drink a hot beverage with them in your mouth or leave them in the hot car, they can warp.
 This will affect the fit and could ultimately impact your results.
 So keep your aligners away from any kind of extreme heat, always rinse them in lukewarm water and take them out of your mouth before drinking beverages.

 Automatically jump ahead to the next tray if you misplace your aligners.

 If you lose your Invisalign aligners, call our office and we’ll let you know how to proceed.
 Each set of aligners is pre-programmed to achieve certain tooth movements and plays a key role in your overall Invisalign treatment plan.
 Depending on where you’re at in your wear cycle, we’ll let you know if you can move on to the next set or if you should wear your previous set while your replacement aligners are being made.

 Use harsh cleansers on your aligners.

 Toothpaste can be abrasive, which may scratch your aligners.
 This will make them more noticeable when you’re wearing them.
 I also tell my Alaska and Washington Invisalign patients to avoid harsh soaps, especially ones that are colored or scented.
 These can cause discoloration and probably won’t taste great when you put your aligners back in.

-If you follow these do’s and don’ts of wearing Invisalign, you’ll be off to a great start with your treatment.
+If you follow these do’s and don’ts of wearing Invisalign, you’ll be following the best way to clean dental retainers and be off to a great start with your treatment.
 If you’re interested in Invisalign in Everett, Bothell, Monroe, Mill Creek or Alaska, schedule a free consultation at Richard Chan Orthodontics today!
 We also offer virtual consultations so you can get started from the comfort of your own home.